 - successfully completed a programmatically accredited program in nuclear medicine, radiography, radiation therapy, or sonography with one year work experience; or

-- have five years of work experience in a radiation sciences profession.
+- have five years of clinical work experience in a radiation sciences profession.

 AND meet one of the following requirements:

 - hold an associate degree and completed appropriate General Education requirements for a baccalaureate degree (must have a minimum of 60 credit hours prior to beginning the program).; or

 - completed the list of prerequisites that includes General Education requirements for a baccalaureate degree (must have a minimum of 60 credit hours prior to beginning the program).

 Not from Oklahoma?
 Due to Federal Regulations, the State you live in must allow OU to offer coursework within your State.
 Please click here to ensure that your State participates in distance education as part of the SARA agreement.
 If your State is not listed as an "approved SARA State", please contact us directly at firstname.lastname@example.org to see if you qualify to be a distance education student at OU.